AU-Avengers/docs.toum.gg/docs/roles/crewmate/investigative/Trapper.md

 | Traps Removed After Each Round                   |                    Toggles whether trap positions reset at the end of every meeting                     |   Toggle   |  True   | True / False |
 | ┗ Get More Uses From Completing Tasks            |               Toggles whether the maximum number of traps increases upon task completion                |   Toggle   |  False  | True / False |
 | Minimum Number Of Roles Required To Trigger Trap | The minimum threshold of roles the traps much have gathered before the info is presented to the Trapper |   Count    |    3    |    1 - 15    |

+### Strategy Guide

+Place your traps in high-traffic areas, such as the meeting area, Dropship, Decontamination, Medbay, Security, Admin, and any area where players most often stay still.
+This will yield you the most information overall, but won't narrow down players.

+Alternatively, you can place traps below players while they're doing tasks or when they are standing still to narrow down what role they truly are.